Pushkaram

 Pushkaram is an Indian festival dedicated to worshiping of rivers.
 It is also known as Pushkaralu (in Telugu), Pushkara (in Kannada) or Pushkar.

 It is celebrated at shrines along the banks of 12 major sacred rivers in India, in the form of ancestor worship, spiritual discourses, devotional music and cultural programmes.
 The celebration happens annually, once in 12 years along each river.
 Each river is associated with a zodiac sign, and the river for each year's festival is based on which sign Jupiter is in at the time.
 Due to regional variations, some of the zodiac signs are associated with multiple rivers.

 Tradition

-According to a legend mentioned in astrology treatises such as Jataka Parijata (1426), a Brahmin was granted a boon from Shiva after severe penance.
+According to a legend mentioned in astrology treatises such as Jataka Parijata (1426), a Brahmin was granted a boon by Shiva after severe penance.
 The boon was that he would be able to live in water and purify the holy rivers.
 The Brahmin came to be known as Pushkara ("the one who nourishes").
 On a request from Bṛhaspati (Jupiter), he decided to enter one of the 12 sacred rivers when Bṛhaspati traveled from one zodiac sign to another.